 Aché y Endó.
 Nay. (después de desayunar) Andá ya camé, Nay

 Ticang.
 He is downstairs sharpening his knife.
 Go, call him and tell him that the breakfast is ready.
 (They eat breakfast).
 You two (to their two kids), before going to school, pass by the church first to hear mass, okay?
 Because we are Christians and even though the President prohibited children from going to church, you still do it, because you will not suffocate there.
 God first before anyone, you hear?

 Aché and Endó: Nay. (after eating breakfast) We’re leaving, Nay.

 Now let’s talk about the different ways of calling your parents in Zamboanga.
 I would hear Mamang and Papang, Mama and Papa, Mommy and Daddy, but never Nanay and Tatay.
-We can therefore conclude that this way of calling parents does not exist anymore though I know that this continue to exist in other provinces.
+So it's probably safe to conclude that this way of calling parents does not exist anymore though I know that this continues to exist in other provinces.

-Mas que means even though, this is old Spanish and now takes the form of aunque.
-This is where the Chabacano masquin/misquin comes from.
+Mas que means even though.
+This is old Spanish and this is where the Chabacano masquin/misquin comes from.
 My uncle said that people still say mas que in Chabacano although I think that these people would probably be old timers.

 The word asfixia means to suffocate and I’m not sure whether this was used a lot in those days.
 Today, I think the more known word is sufoca.

 In the conversation, we also see an expression that is clearly Spanish, primero Dios que Nadie.

 I asked my uncle about the form: prohibi+de+verb and he said that this is used up to today.
 An example sentence that we can make out of this form is ya prohibi de maneja coche con el maga borracho (the drunk were prohibited from driving).